Medical Tactical Training Program

 The Medical Tactical Certificate Training Program, also known as Med Tac, is a global bystander rescue care training program that focuses on life-saving actions that can be performed by non-medical bystanders for the eight leading preventable causes of death to children, youth, and adults.
 In urban areas in the United States, professional first responders arrive at the scene of an emergency after approximately 10 minutes.
-Yet, immediate rescue care by bystanders within three minutes of an event has been found to have a significant effect on rates of survival and permanent harm.
-Spawned and accelerated after the dramatic increase in active shooter and terrorism events, Med Tac integrates the American Heart Association Heartsaver CPR/AED Training Program, or the American Red Cross equivalent training, and the Stop the Bleed Program sponsored by the United States Department of Homeland Security and American College of Surgeons.
+Immediate rescue care by bystanders is most effective within three minutes of an event.
+Treatment within this time has been found to have a significant effect on rates of survival and permanent harm.
+Created and expanded upon after the dramatic increase in active shooter and terrorism events, Med Tac integrates the American Heart Association Heartsaver CPR/AED Training Program, or the American Red Cross equivalent training, and the Stop the Bleed Program sponsored by the United States Department of Homeland Security and American College of Surgeons.

 Med Tac Bystander Rescue Care Program

-The program is provided at no cost to schools, membership organizations such as Boy and Girl Scouts and athletic teams, and faith-based organizations.
+Med Tac offers free bystander rescue training to schools and youth organizations.
+According to Campus Safety Magazine, the program has been implemented in multiple regions, and in independent accounts instructors and trainees have reported saving lives shortly after certification..
 It teaches varied skills that can be used in the first few minutes before professional first responders arrive.
 The health hazards to children and adults are sudden cardiac arrest, choking and drowning, opioid overdose, anaphylaxis, major trauma and bleeding, common accidents, non-traffic related vehicular accidents, and bullying and workplace violence.
 Given the Medical Tactical Training Program was the first of its kind to address all of these leading causes of death and harm in a single, integrated program, the founders were awarded the 2018 Pete Conrad Patient Safety Award for their work in life-saving training.
 The program has been communicated globally by publications such as Campus Safety Magazine in that trainees and instructors of the program have saved lives by applying the training they received in the program just weeks after initial training.

 Background

 The program was founded in 2015 by Dr. Gregory Botz and William H. Adcox at the University of Texas MD Anderson Cancer Center, and Charlie Denham III and Dr. Charles Denham II of TMIT in California when they were developing an active shooter training program for the Texas Medical Center and schools in Texas and Orange County California.
-Med Tac is provided by TMIT Global, a 501c3 medical research organization that has led a global patient safety community of practice since 1999.
+Med Tac is provided by TMIT Global, a 501(c)(3) medical research organization that has led a global patient safety community of practice since 1999.
 The TMIT National Research Test Bed, established by TMIT Global, has studied the most common Hospital Acquired Conditions and pay-for-performance programs in collaboration with The Centers for Medicare and Medicaid, the Healthcare Resources and Services Administration, and major employer groups.
 The Med Tac program is focused on pre-hospital emergency care and emergency medical care prior to discharge from hospitals to the care of primary care physicians.